valerachuk/valerachuk/README.md

 MakeMeTrip - this is a travel planning app.
 In it, you can plan a trip to a cafe or Museum, you can see the nearest attractions on the map, plan them and visit them.
 The app also has a trip history and you can plan your route, manage your housing, tickets, and transport bookings

 This project was created by 5 contributors and 2 mentors.

+### I was responsible for

+- Front-end authentication
+- User settings page
+- Signing in with Google
+- List of future trips and trip waypoints
+  - Attaching files to trip waypoints
+- Pagination, filters and sorting for accommodations
+- Localization using vue-i18n

 **Technologies**: Vue.js, Vuetify, ASP.NET Core, EF Core, MS SQL Server